mainmatter/playbook/project-flow/full-service/README.md

 - the persona(s) that the user story caters to
 - a low-fidelity diagram showing steps in the user story, the involved UI elements and transitions between steps
-- non-essential fragments of each user story along with identified edge cases
+- non-essential aspects of each user story along with identified edge cases

 For the first increment of the application, we will prepare a high-fidelity prototype for one user story in order to define the application's visual